 “The mountains are. . .vast,” Siri said.
 “You can’t really get a sense of it here, in the lowlands.
 They are so large that they tower.
 It’s by watching them that you get a sense of just how insignificant people really are.
 I mean, no matter how long we worked and built, we could never pile up anything as high as one of the mountains.

 “They’re rocks, like you said, but they’re not lifeless.
 They’re green--as green as your jungles down here.
-Just different.
+But it’s a different green.
 I heard some of the traveling merchants complain that the mountains cut off view, not letting you see as far.
 But, I think you can see more.
-It’s just up and down, letting you see the surface of the land as it extends upward, toward Austre’s domain in the sky.”
+They let you see the surface of the land as it extends upward, toward Austre’s domain in the sky.”

 He paused.
 Austre?